taocpp/operators/README.md

 The generated operators are overloaded to take full advantage of move-aware types and are carefully written to allow the compiler to apply important optimizations to avoid unneccessary temporary objects.
+All generated operators are automatically marked `noexcept` when the underlying base operations are themself marked as `noexcept`.

 Example
 -------